 3. Sennheiser EW 112P G4 Lavalier Mic

-The Sennheiser EW 112P G4 camera-mount wireless lavalier microphone system has the same combination of reliability, flexible control, and broadcast-quality sound that has made the EW Series a standard for videographers, journalists, and content creators all over the world.
+The Sennheiser EW 112P G4 camera mounts Nikon Z30 wireless lavalier microphone system and has the same combination of reliability, flexible control, and broadcast-quality sound that has made the EW Series a standard for videographers, journalists, and content creators all over the world.

 The EW 112P G4 gives you the tools you need to deal with the inevitable wireless problems that will come up on set.
 The frequency scan function automatically looks for the clearest frequency where you are, and the transmitter’s input sensitivity can be changed to work with loud voices, quiet speech, and even line-level audio.